Christiata/IDN-Repository/README.md

 # IDN-Repository
-Individual Repo for IS 114
+Individual Repo for IS 114 -Christiata

 Windows OS verison:  10.0.22621 N/A Build 22621